morko/haxroomie/README.md

 Once haxroomie CLI is running you can type `help` for available commands.

-See [config section](#config) for more information about the config file.

 ## Config

 Haxroomies config is used to tell haxroomie how many rooms you are planning to run and with what kind of options.
+Each room config accepts same options than the regular `HBInit` function with some additional ones.

 See [the documentation](https://morko.github.io/haxroomie/latest/tutorial-cli-using-haxroomie-config.html)
 for all the possible options and their explanations.